-- "I see you as an individual and will respond to your needs as such"; - 2.
-"I am thoroughly knowledgeable and highly skilled"; - 3.
-"I am able to help you and will do nothing to hurt you needlessly".
-21
+- 2. "I am thoroughly knowledgeable and highly skilled"; - "I am able to help you and will do nothing to hurt you needlessly".

 The importance of the context in which messages are delivered cannot be overstated.
 The dental office may be made "child friendly" by the use of themes in its decoration, age-appropriate toys and games in the reception room or treatment areas, and smaller scale furniture.
-The operatory, however, may contain distractions(eg, anotherchildcrying) that, forthepatient, produce anxiety and interfere with communication.
+The operatory, however, may contain distractions (eg, another child crying) that, for the patient, produce anxiety and interfere with communication.
 Dentists and other members of the dental team may find it advantageous to provide certain information (eg, post-operative instructions, preventive counseling) away from the operatory and its many distractions.